Campus of the University of Washington: History

 After the exposition, the Board of Regents sought a master plan that would unite the newly developed lower campus with the original buildings of the upper campus including Denny Hall.
 Rejecting a further proposal from Olmsted, the regents instead turned to local architects Carl F. Gould and Charles H. Bebb.
 Their proposal was accepted, and came to be called the Regents' Plan.
 It specified a northeast–southwest axis on upper campus around which would be centered the university's liberal arts departments.
 This axis joins the lower campus axis laid down during the Alaska-Yukon-Pacific Exposition at an open space left behind after a large temporary structure built for the fair was torn down.
 This space was later paved with a distinctive red brick and has come to be known as Red Square.
 Some of the buildings from the exposition were kept by the university and have been retrofitted over the years since.
 One of these is Architecture Hall.

 Bebb and Gould's plan also called for all future construction to adhere to a Collegiate Gothic style.
 This style is best exemplified on the university campus by the early wings of Suzzallo Library, the university's central library.

 New construction in the 1960s saw a deviation from the Collegiate Gothic style as specified in the Regents' Plan.
-Business facilities on the upper campus, science and engineering structures on lower campus, and a new wing of Suzzallo Library, were all built in a modernist style, as was a unique, glass-walled building housing an experimental nuclear reactor.
+Business facilities on the upper campus, science and engineering structures on lower campus, and a new wing of Suzzallo Library, were all built in a modernist style.
+A unique, glass-walled building housing an experimental nuclear reactor as also built in the style and later named the More Hall Annex.
 The reactor opened in 1961; a small radioactivity leak in 1972 resulted only in a temporary shutdown, but security concerns eventually led to it being decommissioned.
 It was deactivated in 1988, dismantled in 2006, and the building was demolished in 2016.